 - (d) It is the intent of the Legislature to enact legislation to distinguish between what may be considered an inducement for a patient to participate and the reimbursement of actual expenses associated with participation in a cancer clinical trial. - (2) DEFINITIONS.-As used in this section, the term: - (a) "Cancer clinical trial" means a research study that tests new cancer treatments on persons.
-Treatments tested may include medications, chemotherapies, stem cell therapies, and similar treatments. - (b) "Inducement" means paying money to a person in exchange for his or her participation in a cancer clinical trial. - (c) "Patient subject" means a person participating in a cancer clinical trial. - (3) COMMUNICATION WITH PROSPECTIVE PATIENTS; OFFERS TO REIMBURSE.- - (a) Cancer clinical trial programs shall inform prospective patient subjects before their involvement in a cancer clinical trial that: - 1.
-Reimbursement for travel and ancillary costs is available to all patient subjects based on financial need;
+Treatments tested may include medications, chemotherapies, stem cell therapies, and similar treatments. - (b) "Inducement" means the payment of money to a person in exchange for his or her participation in a cancer clinical trial. - (c) "Patient subject" means a person participating in a cancer clinical trial. - (3) COMMUNICATION WITH PROSPECTIVE PATIENTS; OFFERS TO REIMBURSE.-

+(a) Cancer clinical trial programs shall inform prospective patient subjects before their involvement in a cancer clinical trial that:
-2. Reimbursement for travel and ancillary costs is offered to eliminate the financial barriers to participation and to help retain patient subjects in clinical trials; and

-- 3. Family, friends, or chaperones who attend the cancer clinical trial treatments as caregivers to support the patient subject are eligible for reimbursement for their travel and ancillary expenses. - (b) The offer to reimburse travel and ancillary expenses may not be coercive or exert an undue influence on a patient subject or a potential patient subject and, in the absence of such coercion or exertion of undue influence, is not considered an inducement for participation in a cancer clinical trial. - (4) REIMBURSEMENT PROGRAMS.- - (a) Subject to applicable federal laws and this section, corporations, individuals, public and private foundations, health care providers, and other stakeholders may offer financial support to cover ancillary costs through their support of reimbursement programs offered by third-party nonprofit corporations and public charities to increase the enrollment and retention of minority patient subjects in cancer clinical trials. - (b) A third-party nonprofit corporation or public charity that offers a reimbursement program under this subsection shall implement a process for securing the informed consent of patient subjects.
-A patient subject must be informed of financial eligibility guidelines and the reimbursement process.
-A patient subject may not begin his or her participation in a cancer clinical trial in the absence of a declaration of such informed consent.
+- 1. Reimbursement for travel and ancillary costs is available to all patient subjects based on financial need; - 2.
+Reimbursement for travel and ancillary costs is offered to eliminate the financial barriers to participation and to help retain patient subjects in clinical trials; and - 3.
+Family, friends, or chaperones who attend the cancer clinical trial treatments as caregivers to support the patient subject are eligible for reimbursement for their travel and ancillary expenses. - (b) The offer to reimburse travel and ancillary expenses may not be coercive or exert an undue influence on a patient subject or a potential patient subject and, in the absence of such coercion or exertion of undue influence, is not considered an inducement for participation in a cancer clinical trial. - (4) REIMBURSEMENT PROGRAMS.- - (a) Subject to applicable federal laws and this section, corporations, individuals, public and private foundations, health care providers, and other stakeholders may offer financial support to cover travel and ancillary costs through their support of reimbursement programs offered by third-party nonprofit corporations and public charities to increase the enrollment and retention of minority patient subjects in cancer clinical trials. - (b) A third-party nonprofit corporation or a public charity that offers a reimbursement program under this subsection shall implement a process for securing the informed consent of patient

-- (c) The Department of Health shall review reimbursement programs offered by third-party nonprofit corporations and public charities to cover ancillary costs and travel expenses of patient subjects and their caregivers.
-If the department determines that patient subjects are fairly recruited and adequately informed in a manner that is consistent with federal regulations and guidance and that ancillary costs and travel expenses are appropriate, it must approve such programs. - (5) RULEMAKING.-The department shall adopt rules to administer this section. - Section 2.
-This act shall take effect July 1, 2018.
+117 subjects.
+A patient subject may not begin participating in a 118 cancer clinical trial without first submitting a signed 119 statement that he or she has been informed of financial 120 eligibility guidelines and the reimbursement process and 121 consents to participating in the cancer clinical trial.
+122 (c) The Department of Health shall review reimbursement 123 programs offered by third-party nonprofit corporations and 124 public charities to cover ancillary costs and travel expenses of 125 patient subjects and their caregivers.
+If the department 126 determines that patient subjects are fairly recruited and 127 adequately informed in a manner that is consistent with federal 128 regulations and guidance and that ancillary costs and travel 129 expenses are appropriate, it must approve such programs.
+130 (5) RULEMAKING.-The department shall adopt rules to 131 administer this section.

+Section 2.
+This act shall take effect July 1, 2019.